Optomechanical quantum bus for donor spins in silicon: Spin readout via changes in the mechanical resonance frequency

-The simulation is repeated for different values of MW detuning to study its effect on the readout.
-Fig.~\ref{200hzqiskit} shows the crossover values leading to the required mechanical frequency shift of 200 Hz - the magnitude of mechanical linewidth - for each detuning combination for the initial state with $n_{th} = 3$.
-At high Rabi detunings we see consistency with the simple eigenstate calculation of Fig.~\ref{eigenvalShifts} for both $n_{th} = 0$ and $n_{th} = 3$ and all MW detunings.
 There is no notable difference between the resonant MW drive and the 10 kHz MW detuning.
 As expected, the results deviate notably from the prediction of the dispersive regime for small Rabi detunings in all cases.
-For a moderate MW detuning of 100 kHz we see that the results don't match the resonant case.
-Interestingly, at intermediate Rabi detunings the 200 Hz mechanical frequency shift is now reached at smaller $\lambda$.
-This is in line with the eigenvalue simulation in Fig.~\ref{eigenvalShifts} which reflects the combined roles of $\Omega_R$ and $\Delta \nu$ in the driven qubit's eigenfrequency and thus it's resonance conditions with the mechanical resonator.
+For a moderate MW detuning of 100 kHz we see that the results do not match the resonant case.
+Interestingly, at intermediate Rabi detunings the 100 Hz mechanical frequency shift is now reached at smaller $\lambda$.
+This is in line with the eigenvalue simulation in Fig.~\ref{eigenvalShifts} which reflects the combined roles of $\Omega_R$ and $\Delta \nu$ in the driven qubit's eigenfrequency and thus its resonance conditions with the mechanical resonator.
 This can be useful in cases where inducing high Rabi frequency has undesired effects, such as sample heating caused by the high MW power the large $B_1$ requires: detuning the MW drive allows more pronounced mechanical shift at lower $\Omega_R$ without needing a larger $\lambda$ which is harder to tune.
 We also see a good match between the analytical solution at the dispersive limit and the simulated full dynamics at higher Rabi detunings for both the small and the moderate MW detunings.

-In Sec.~\ref{Sec_couplMecs}, we will discuss how large coupling strenghts can be expected from our current and proposed optimized device designs and how well they can perform in the spin-qubit readout.